lagerratrobe/posit_install_notes/RHEL_8_Connect_Install.md

 Posit Connect on RHEL 8 Setup Notes
 ---------------------------------------------------------

+Please note that these notes were taken a few months ago and that the versions of all products should be checked and updated to the latest available, or whatever versions your data science team uses.

 ## Setup VM
 - Software Image (AMI)
 - Red Hat Enterprise Linux 8